 While in the PICU, Wyatt received his steroid treatments follow by and IVIG treatments to help restore movement.
 Wyatt grew stronger daily.
 His breathing improved greatly and arm and hand movement began to return.
 Wyatt was even able to begin physical and occupational therapy while he was still in the PICU which is essential in recovery from transverse myelitis.
 Wyatt spent two weeks in the PICU before being released to an inpatient rehabilitation facility.

-Despite a good recovery, Wyatt is still a regular visitor to GHS Children’s Hospital and it’s doctors.
+Despite a good recovery, Wyatt is still a regular visitor to Prisma Health Children’s Hospital and it’s doctors.
 Specialist in neurology, pulmonology, sleep medicine, and urology monitor Wyatt’s medical needs to keep him healthy and thriving.
 Today, he is a paraplegic and a full-time wheelchair user, but it doesn’t slow him down.
 He is an energetic four-year-old who loves popping wheelies and going fast.
 He also loves attending school and taking part in adaptive sports like wheelchair tennis and adaptive surfing.
-None of this would be possible without GHS Children’s Hospital.
-Wyatt would have been forced to watch life go by from a bed, totally dependent on others to care for him had it not been for GHS Children’s Hospital.
+None of this would be possible without Prisma Health Children’s Hospital.
+Wyatt would have been forced to watch life go by from a bed, totally dependent on others to care for him had it not been for Prisma Health Children’s Hospital.

-Sonya’s daughter Maddie has spent much of her childhood in Children’s Hospital of Greenville Health System.
+Sonya’s daughter Maddie has spent much of her childhood in Children’s Hospital of Prisma Health.
 Over the past three years Maddie has received hundreds of procedures and dozens of treatments to manage her rare diagnosis of gastroparesis, an incurable condition that does not allow her to accept nutrition normally in her stomach.

 When Maddie was first admitted before her diagnosis, she received an emergency feeding tube.
 This was a scary process for Maddie and after the procedure, a Child Life Specialist took the time to sit down with Maddie, ask her how she was feeling and gave her the tools to express what she was feeling through art.
 Experiences like this aren’t possible without support from the community.